 Note: New technologies that conserve space and are affordable can encourage the majority of middle and low-class Kenyans to invest in Large-scale poultry farming.

-Unique Characteristics of large-scale poultry farming
+Unique Characteristics of large-scale Poultry Farming in Kenya

 - Suitable for facilitating the business tendering of commercial egg and meat production.